cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/diamond.md

 Collectors are Diamond’s data fetchers.
 Diamond comes with a large number of [built-in collectors](https://github.com/BrightcoveOS/Diamond/wiki/Collectors).

-Collectors are added using the `install` operation of the `cloudify.interfaces.monitoring` interface:
+Collectors are added when the `install` workflow of the `cloudify.interfaces.monitoring` interface calls the `add_collectors` plugin method during the `start` operation:

 {{< highlight  yaml  >}}